A Discussion about Sources

 The Illustrated London News will report on more prestigious establishments, such as Clockmakers or Salters.

 Chauncy, Cussans, Clutterbuck, & Victoria County History are the standard works.
 These publications tend to list institutions with specific legacies, not parish or publicly-established.), and rely on the information they can glean.
 This would use some of the primary sources noted above, but HALS has a letter from Robert Clutterbuck to the rector of St Ippollytts asking for information about his parish.
-Can only reference up to the date of investigation (which may well be some years before the date of publication.
+Obviously these volumes can only reference up to the date of investigation (which may be some time before publication).

 Specific books and pamphlets